A Good Person: Plot

 Allison is an aspiring musician, engaged to her high school boyfriend, Nathan.
-The day following their engagement party, Allison gets into a car crash while driving with her eyes off the road, killing Nathan's sister Molly and Molly's husband, and sustains critical injuries.
+The day following their engagement party, Allison gets into a car crash while driving with her eyes off the road, killing Nathan's sister Molly and Molly's husband, and sustaining critical injuries herself.

-One year later, dealing with severe depression and unable to deal with her guilt, Allison lives with her mother, Diane, who attempts to curb her daughter's addiction to pain pills.
-Meanwhile, Nathan and Molly's ex-cop father, Daniel, is taking care of his granddaughter, Ryan, who is still processing the loss of her parents.
+One year later, dealing with severe depression and unable to deal with her guilt, Allison lives with her mother Diane, who attempts to curb her daughter's addiction to pain pills.
+Meanwhile, Nathan and Molly's ex-cop father Daniel, is taking care of his granddaughter Ryan.
+She also is still processing the loss of her parents.

-After failing to get drugs illicitly from her friend, Becka, and after a humiliating encounter with two high school acquaintances that leads her into a downward spiral, Allison joins an AA group.
-There, she unexpectedly encounters Daniel, who reveals in a meeting that his drinking resulted in repeated blackouts where he wouldn't remember his violent behavior, and that on one such occasion, he destroyed the hearing in Nathan's ear.
+After failing to get drugs illicitly from her friend Becka, and after a humiliating encounter with two high school acquaintances that leads her into a downward spiral, Allison joins an AA group.
+There, she unexpectedly encounters Daniel, who reveals in a meeting that his drinking resulted in repeated blackouts where he would not remember his violent behavior.
+On one such occasion, he destroyed the hearing in Nathan's ear.

 Ryan, in her turn, is bullied for her status as an orphan and in trouble for her behavior.

-Allison meets Daniel at his house, and while leaving, she is confronted by Ryan about Allison's direct responsibility for her parents’ deaths.
-Allison eventually relapses.
-Ryan invites her, as well as Nathan, who brings his new paralegal girlfriend, to a concert.
-Allison is devastated at what she perceives as a cruel act by Ryan and accompanies her to an after-party where she relapses again.
-Allison is unable to protect Ryan from being taken advantage of in a back room, but Daniel arrives drunk and puts an end to it, threatening Ryan’s rapist with a handgun.
-During the altercation, Nathan steps in front of the gun and talks his father down from his relapsed state.
-Outside, Daniel confesses that he considered Allison a test from God, but now realizes she's a waste and insults her before hailing a cab.
+When Allison meets Daniel at his house, while leaving she is confronted by Ryan about Allison's direct responsibility for her parents’ deaths.
+This causes her to relapse.

+Ryan invites Allison to a concert, as well as Nathan, who brings his new paralegal girlfriend.
+Allison is devastated, perceiving it as a cruel act by Ryan and accompanies her to an after-party where she relapses again.
+Allison is unable to protect Ryan from being taken advantage of in a back room, but Daniel arrives drunk and puts an end to it, threatening Ryan’s potential rapist with a handgun.

+During the altercation, Nathan steps in front of the gun, talking his father down from his relapsed state.
+Outside, Daniel confesses that he considered Allison a test from God.
+Now he perceives her as a waste and insults her before hailing a cab.

 After accepting her role in the crash, Allison is able to move toward recovery and checks herself into a rehab centre.
 A year later, Allison is writing songs again, and she and Nathan reacquaint themselves.
-Daniel passes away, leaving Ryan in Nathan's care until she leaves for college, and Allison attends the funeral where she discovers Daniel's letter to her explaining his thoughts and that the Latin translation of his tattoo "amor fati" is "to love one's fate".
+Daniel passes away, leaving Ryan in Nathan and Allison's care until she leaves for college, and Allison attends the funeral where she discovers Daniel's letter to her explaining his thoughts and that the Latin translation of his tattoo "amor fati" is "to love one's fate".
 After the wake, Ryan and Allison embrace sitting on the front door stoop.